bjones1/CodeChat/README.rst

 Contributing
 ------------
 This is a fairly basic implmentation; much improvement is needed!
-Please report bugs, request features, or contribute to the code at the homepage for CodeChat_.
+Please use the `issue tracker <http://bitbucket.org/bjones/documentation/issues?status=new&status=open>`_ to report bugs or request features; even better, or contribute to the code at the CodeChat_ homepage!

 .. _CodeChat: https://bitbucket.org/bjones/documentation